genblue/presskit/README.md

 # Presskit
-This repository contains assets for GenBlue partnerships.
+This repository contains assets for GenBlue partnerships and the images above can be edited for respective social channels.

 ## Digital Platforms